bestia-dev/rust01_the_beginning/README.md

 `$ curl https://sh.rustup.rs -sSf | sh`
 You will find this info in the "book": https://doc.rust-lang.org/stable/book/

-If you build a project in Linux the result will be for Linux.
-And if you build it in Windows, the result will be for Windows.
-The results are binary incompatible.
 Go to the folder /first_hello
 `cd first_hello`
 and build and run the project
 `cargo run`
 Congratulations!
 The same project now works in Windows and also on Linux.

 The result is in the `/target` foder.
 Normally the windows file ends with `.exe` like `first_hello.exe`, but the Linux file has no extension like `first_hello`.
+If you build a project in Linux the result will be for Linux.
+And if you build it in Windows, the result will be for Windows.
+The results are binary incompatible.

 You can still use the Windows VSCode for editing the source code and windows Git for versioning.
-You then use the Debian bash to build and run it.
+You then use the Debian bash just to build it and run it.
 ## For the curious TL;DR;
 The user home folder is called `~` in Linux and mostly `%HOMEPATH%` in Windows.
 Windows can very often understand both \ and / as folder delimiters, but not always.
 In Linux there is only /.
 So it is smart to learn to user / everywhere where it works.
+Linux file/folder names are very very case sensitive, windows are case insensitive.
+That can make a lot of confusion.
+Try to write always smallcaps names if it is possible.
+And try to avoid spaces and strange characters.
+Underscore is very well understood in every situation, I recommand it.